thunderrabbit/bfr-evention/content/events/2021/06/20walking-meditation-summer-solstice-smiles.md

 alt="Max, Yuma, Hiro, Yuna, Emico after walking meditation" class="title" />

-THIS FUTURE EVENT SHOULD SHOW IMAGE ON TOP PAGE
+THIS SAMPLE FUTURE (2030) EVENT SHOULD SHOW IMAGE ON TOP PAGE

 #### When

-**gather at 11:45; enter Yoyogi Park at noon Sunday, June 20th, 2022**
+**gather at 11:45; enter Yoyogi Park at noon Sunday, June 20th, 2030**

 #### Where